geodynamics/aspect/doc/sphinx/user/extending/plugin-types/vis-postprocessors.md

 outputs it as a collection of files that can then be visualized graphically, see {ref}`sec:run-aspect:visualizing-results`.
-The question is which variables to output: the solution of the basic equations we solve here is characterized by the velocity, pressure and temperature; on the other hand, we are frequently interested in derived, spatially and temporally variable quantities such as the viscosity for the actual pressure, temperature and strain rate at a given location, or seismic wave speeds.
+The question is which variables to output: the solution of the basic equations we solve here is characterized by the velocity, pressure, temperature, and any compositional fields there may be; on the other hand, we are frequently interested in *derived*, spatially and temporally variable quantities such as the viscosity, temperature and strain rate at a given location, the difference between the actual and the adiabatic pressure, or seismic wave speeds.

 ASPECT already implements a good number of such derived quantities that one may want to visualize.
-On the other hand, always outputting *all* of them would yield very large output files, and would furthermore not scale very well as the list continues to grow.
-Consequently, as with the postprocessors described in the previous section, what *can* be computed is implemented in a number of plugins and what *is* computed is selected in the input parameter file (see {ref}`parameters:Postprocess/Visualization`).
+On the other hand, always outputting *all* of them would yield very large output files, and would furthermore not scale very well as the list of things that can be output continues to grow.
+Consequently, as with the postprocessors described in the previous section, what *can* be computed and output is implemented in a number of plugins, and what *is* computed is selected in the input parameter file (see {ref}`parameters:Postprocess/Visualization`).

 Defining visualization postprocessors works in much the same way as for the